 (3) On receipt of a notice, the Commissioner must update the information in the register relating to the licensee accordingly.

-[Regulation 12 inserted in Gazette 27 Jun 2017 p.
+[Regulation 12 inserted: Gazette 27 Jun 2017 p.
 3412.]

 13. Charges by licensee

 A licensee may charge, recover or receive from any debtor of a creditor for or in connection with the collection of a debt from the debtor on behalf of the creditor where the debt is paid by instalments a sum of 50 cents or a sum not exceeding 2½% of the amount of the debt, whichever is the greater amount.